 Wheat is the paradigm domesticated plant illustrating the coevolution of human and plant especially in the major phase of human cultural evolution when widespread agriculture created lactose tolerance that is not found, for example, in Australian Aboriginals.

-Wheat was likely the first major domesticated plant in the world and the first to be genetically altered by human selection.
+Wheat was probably the world’s first large-scale plant domestication – the first major genetic alteration by human selection.
 It has subsequently followed human history in tracing a path of plant globalization linked to human environmental, social, and economic history through population, transport and communication including human migration, social organization, and technological development.

 Emma, Einkorn, & Bread Wheat

 Etymology: German Emmer, variant of Amelkorn, from amel – starch and Latinamylum: first use: 1908.
 German Einkorn or single grain

 Several million years ago wheat species in the genus Triticum hybridized with a species of Goat Grass, Aegilops), to produce a wild wheat called Emmer which spread through the Near East long before its use by humans.
 A simple system of botanical names for the commoner wheats is: T. dicoccum (Emmer), T. monococcum (Einkorn), and T. durum (Durum) but other systems are now generally followed.